A gripping and heart-stopping thriller from the Richell Prize winning author. An unforgettable story of murder, trauma and childhoods lost.

 'An incredible thriller that kept me up reading.
 Intense.
 Wickedly smart.
 A stunning debut from a gifted author' ADRIAN McKINTY, bestselling author of The Chain

 Erin Sloane was sixteen when high school senior Andre Villiers was murdered by his friends.
 They were her friends, too, led by the intense, charismatic Ricky Hell.
-Five people went into West Cypress Road Woods the night Andre was murdered.
+Five people went into West Cypress Woods the night Andre was murdered.
 Only three came out.

 Ativan, alcohol and distance had dimmed Erin's memories of that time.
 But nearly twenty years later, an ageing father will bring her home.
-Now a journalist, she is asked to write a story about the Southport Three and the thrill-kill murder that mesmerised the country.
+Now a journalist, she is asked to write a story about the Southport Three and the thrill-kill murder that electrified the country.
 Erin's investigation propels her closer and closer to a terrifying truth.
 And closer and closer to danger.

-'a powder-keg with a slow burning fuse . . . perfectly balanced and terrifically twisting, I Shot the Devil is for fans of Alex Marwood, Paula Hawkins and Gillian Flynn' Books+Publishing
+'A powder-keg with a slow burning fuse . . . perfectly balanced and terrifically twisting, I Shot the Devil is for fans of Alex Marwood, Paula Hawkins and Gillian Flynn' Books+Publishing

 Ruth McIver recently completed her PhD in the field of true crime inspired fiction with Curtin University.
-Her first novel, Nothing Gold, was runner up in the inaugural Banjo Prize (2018) and was one of seven novels selected to be pitched at Bloody Scotland Crime Writing Festival (2014).
+Her first unpublished novel, Nothing Gold, was runner-up in the inaugural Banjo Prize (2018) and was one of seven novels selected to be pitched at Bloody Scotland Crime Writing Festival (2014).
 Ruth's novel-in-verse, The Sunset Club (2014), is a DIY publication that was highly commended in the Anne Elder category by the FAW (Fellowship of Australian Writers).
 I Shot the Devil won the 2018 Richell Prize for Emerging Writers.